Care of your cast

 Skin damage under the cast

 Sometimes your cast can rub your skin and can cause a blister to form under the cast.
 This needs to be treated as soon as possible to stop it from getting worse.
-Please contact the Plaster Room for advice as soon as possible. the telephone number is at the end of this leaflet.
+Please contact the Plaster Room for advice as soon as possible. the telephone number is at the end of this page.

 If you have an increase in pain, an unusual odour from the cast, any rubbing, burning or any other concerns, you should contact the Paster Room for advice as soon as possible.
 The staff will give you an appointment time to attend and ask that you report to the Trauma & Orthopaedic reception on your arrival.